Home Documentation Developer Guides

 4. Configure event settings:

-• Event name and description
+• Slot name and display title

-5. Click Schedule Export
+5. Click Export

 Sync Status Monitoring